 - Masquerade Ball: It's frequently used, but not ubiquitous.
 It explains why the Prince is so insistent on using shoe size to find a girl.

 - Missing Mom: The reason why Cinderella is stuck with the stepmother.

-- Neck Snap: The old Roman variation of Cinderella.
+- Neck Snap: The old Roman variation of Cinderella, by Basile.
 One day, the governess of Zezolla (Cinderella) wanted to marry her student/care-getter's father.
 Zezolla went to her governess as she considered her present stepmother to be a very unpleasant and mean lady.
 Next thing you know, the governess fucking instigated Zezolla to kill her stepmother!Cinderella: Mother, in this box is your clothes.

 Stepmother: Well, can't be helped after all.